datajoint/element-deeplabcut/docs/src/concepts.md

 well as multiple expensive high-frame-rate infrared cameras to triangulate position within a limited field.
 Recent advancements in machine learning have facilitated dramatic advancements in capturing pose data with a video camera alone.
-In particular, DeepLabCut (DLC) facilitates the use of pre-trained machine learning models for 2- and 3-D non-invasive markerless pose estimation.
+In particular, [DeepLabCut](http://deeplabcut.org/) (DLC) facilitates the use of pre-trained machine learning models for 2-D and 3-D non-invasive markerless pose estimation.

 While some alternative tools are either species-specific (e.g.,